What sparked your passion for science?

 What do you enjoy most about working at ProQR?

 I am very proud to work at a company that is using an innovative technological approach to ultimately help patients.
-Something I also value a lot about working at ProQR is the opportunity to work with such great my colleagues.
+Something I also value a lot about working at ProQR is the opportunity to work with such great colleagues.
 There is a great atmosphere in the company, and as a Brit working in the Netherlands, I feel very welcome here.
 I also really admire the founding story of the company.
 During my postdoctoral studies, our lab had a collaboration with ProQR, and I thought it sounded like a cool place to work.
 And now here I am!

 Are there any upcoming company events that you are particularly excited about?